Masa7452/microtask/README.md

 ## 🎉 Conclusion

 Microtask Momentum is now cooler, more accessible, and ready to help you conquer your tasks in style!
-With new features like task saving and quick task addition with Enter key, managing your to-dos has never been easier.
+With features like quick task addition with Enter key and real-time progress tracking, managing your to-dos has never been easier.
 Enjoy your productive journey! 🚀✨